migueljeronimogutierrez/Bienvenido_Pavon_Adrian_Gutierrez_Barranco_Miguel_Jeronimo_ProyectoFinal_IA/pbr-texture-tool/README.md

 ## 6. Model Files

-This repository expects the model files to be placed manually in the following locations.
+The complete repository with integrated models can be found in the releases section.

 ### DeepPBR